 Here is the 5th installment from this week: Normative Messianism in Judaism by Talmudic Discourse

-Finally, as seen in the headline picture, Israel is getting back to normal.
+Finally, as seen in the headline picture, Israel is getting back to its a-normal self.
 The government has announced that on June 1 Israel will remove all Coronavirus restrictions just in time for the warm spring-summer weather.
 The Ben Gurion Airport is now open for business and we expect the first tourist to be arriving soon and the Israelis are already gearing up for your arrival!
 Advocate and friend of Israel Today Joshua Pex gives us an update on the New Immigration situation in Aliyah to Israel in 2021; Covid-19, Gaza war & civil unrest

 There is something extraordinary about Israel and the Jewish People’s ability throughout history to bounce back from the most devastating events which inspired me to pen Israel’s Heroic Normalcy